 Leica M844 F40 with OttoFlex™ and APO OptiChrome™

-The premium class Leica M844 F40 with its exclusive direct illumination system offers the best clarity, contrast, and color at safer low-light levels for the patient, and provides fatigue-free viewing for the surgeon.
+The premium class Leica M844 F40 with its exclusive direct illumination system offers optimal clarity, contrast, and color at safer low-light levels for the patient.
 With two bulbs and two prisms, the Leica M844 creates true three-dimensional illumination.
 Using a focused, direct illumination system instead of fiber optics, the Leica M844 takes a ray of light and projects a crisp, sharp, and homogeneous image even at very low light levels.

 OttoFlex™ II, an integrated independent illumination system, gives a brilliant red reflex even in low light conditions and enhances the view’s contrast.
 Difficult anatomical conditions are more easily visualized by this unique system.
 Continuously adjustable from 4 mm to 35 mm diameter,